igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 ```
 ![Hugo Version Manual Install](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-version-manual-install.png)

-### Create New Website
+### Create New Site
 To create a new site in the provided directory, use `hugo new site [path]` command, e.g.:
 ```plaintext
 $ hugo new site kiroule.com
 ```
-Here, I use `kiroule.com` as a site name since I already own that domain name, and I'm planning to set it up as a custom domain for my website.
+Here, I use `kiroule.com` as a site name since I already own this domain name, and I'm planning to set it up as a custom domain for my website.
 The newly created site will have the correct structure but without any content or theme.

 ![Hugo New Site](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-new-site.png)

+Before proceeding any further, you should choose a Hugo theme.
+Hugo offers a [plethora of themes](https://themes.gohugo.io/) that suit different tastes and needs.
+I picked [Bilberry Hugo](https://themes.gohugo.io/bilberry-hugo-theme/) theme because it is suitable for blogging, responsive and multilingual.
+Also, it offers support for Disqus comments, Algolia search and Google Analytics.

 ```plaintext
 $ cd kiroule.com
 $ git init
 ```

-### Customize Example Website
+### Customize Example Site
 TODO
 ### Create About Page
 TODO